 You also inform her of the dangers of pesticides and she’s happy to consider more bee-friendly ways to treat her garden.
 After all, the bees will be doing their part.

 When you install your beehive he wants to watch.
-He’s there to watch and help when you set up the hive, a few days before you collect your bees.
+Indeed, he’s there to watch and help when you set up your hive, a few days before you collect your bees.

 On the big day, though, he really isn’t quite as comfortable so as to venture close to the hive, though he will in due course.
 As you introduce your package of bees, he just watches from about 30 feet away (reducing to 25, then 20 as his comfort increases).
 He may well evolve into….the fascinated helper.